askming/study_notes/_sources/Stats/Note-Correlated Data Analysis.md

 - **Heteogeneity**: variation between groups implies (relative) similarity/correlation within groups.
 If $v^2 >> \tau^2 \Rightarrow \rho \rightarrow 1 \Rightarrow$ significant difference between groups.

+#### MMRM
+- MMRM (mixed model of repeated measures) is a special case of linear mixed model (LMM)[^statsgeek]
+  - it doesn’t specify any random effects but it specifies a correlated residual error structure. (similar as the GLS or marginal model?)

+- MMRM vs LMM
+  - The first thing to remember is that it generally only makes sense to fit the MMRM if subjects are measured at a common set of times.
+  - If the measurements occur on a more ad-hoc basis, such that the times of measurement vary across subjects, what is typically called the MMRM model can’t really be fitted.
+  - It is worth noting that in this case, if one uses a relatively simple random effects structure (e.g. intercepts and slopes) one can still specify that the residual errors are serially correlated over time.
+Here the correlation in errors is accommodating residual correlation between measurements close in time that cannot be captured by the simple random effects structure.
+See Section 3.3.4 of {cite:p}`verbeke1997linear` for more on this.
+- If the correlation structure of the repeated measures implied by the specified random effects is incorrect, the standard errors may be general biased.
+This potential issue suggests that in this setting the the MMRM, which uses an unstructured covariance structure for the residual errors, is preferable.
+- With missing values, mixed models fitted by maximum likelihood are obtained under the missing at random assumption.
+- If the number of measurement times is moderate or large and there are missing values, sometimes one can encounter convergence problems with the unstructured covariance matrix in the MMRM.
+In the case of this occurring, trials often pre-specify to use models which parametrise the residual error covariance matrix using fewer parameters (e.g. first order autoregressive).
+  - A possible alternative would be use doubly robust estimation, which would be (asymptotically) unbiased if either the outcome model (including the simpler parametrisation for the residual covariance matrix) or the model for dropout (missingness) were correct.

 ### Marginal model (population average)

+- Generalized least squares is based on these ideas, and can incorporate multiple types of correlation structures without including any random effects.[^fharrell]

+- Generalized least squares, Markov models when no random effects are added, and GEE are all examples of marginal models, marginal meaning in the sense of not being conditional on subject so not attempting to estimate individual subjects’ trajectories.

 1. With **exchangable (or CS)** variance-covariance structure (balanced data)